The Vodou Physicist

 “We intend that this meeting will be private.
 This table location is totally inappropriate for our discussion.
 Since you refuse to move to a less-exposed table...”

 “I do,” Tamara interrupted.
 “I’ve already experienced one kidnapping attempt and I’m ensuring that my risk here is minimized.
-Just so you know, some of the people in here may be my college friends and my friends watch out for me.”
+Just so you know, it’s possible that some of the people in here are my college friends and if they are, you should know that my friends will watch out for me.”

 The spokesman looked at his companion again.
 “Detect any remote listening device?” he asked and got a negative head shake in reply.